r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

-One needs to be careful with third party tools for installing software on Windows, such as `winget`, when using multiple installations of Rtools: these tools may offer to upgrade say `Rtools43` by `Rtools44`, which would not be desirable in such case.
+One needs to be careful with third party tools for installing software on Windows, such as `winget`, when using multiple installations of Rtools: these tools may offer to upgrade say `Rtools44` by `Rtools45`, which would not be desirable in such case.

 R version 4.1 and 4.0 would automatically use Rtools40 as documented for those versions (with the necessity to put the build tools on PATH, as documented).
-R 4.2 automatically uses Rtools42, R 4.3 automatically uses Rtools43, and R-devel now uses Rtools44.
+R 4.2 automatically uses Rtools42, R 4.3 automatically uses Rtools43, etc. R-devel now uses Rtools45.

 Note that mixing build tools from different versions of Msys2 may not work due to incompatibilities in the Cygwin/Msys runtime in those versions (this